Lesterpaintstheworld/the-great-transition/text/act1/chapter1.md

 James nodded, folding his hands in his lap to mirror hers.

 "I used to think teaching was about knowledge transfer.
 Facts, figures, formulas.
 But it's not.
-It's about being human together.
-It's about showing kids that growth is messy and beautiful and sometimes painful."
+It's about being human together."
+She paused, running her fingers along the edge of her desk.
+"It's about showing kids that growth is messy and beautiful and sometimes painful."

 She looked up at the student artwork on the walls.
 "See that terrible dragon drawing?
 Tommy spent weeks on it.
 The AI could have generated something perfect in seconds, but that's not the point.
 The point was watching him try and fail and try again."

 Through the classroom window, James could see students crossing the courtyard, heads down, phones out.
 The same technology that was making him rich was reshaping their world in ways even he couldn't fully predict.